Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Track incidents using the same dysfunction log.

-If behavior improves: Great!
-The relationship might be salvageable.
-Give it a full 30 days before deciding.
+If behavior improves: the relationship might be salvageable, so give it a full 30 days before making a final decision.

-If behavior continues: Proceed to exit on Day 17 (before 14-day window closes, showing you gave them a chance).
+If behavior continues: proceed to exit on Day 17, before the 14-day window closes, demonstrating that you gave them a fair chance to change.

 Chloe’s Days 11–17: